Tropecs

 AI-empowered Next-generation Multiscale Climate Modeling for Mitigation and Adaptation

-by Veronika Eyring (DLR & Uni Bremen)
+by Veronika Eyring (DLR & Uni Bremen) recording

 Session 1: Global Coupled Earth System Models